-You can now operate at a different frequency supported by the JTAG cable, by setting a custom JTAG frequency.
+You can operate at a different frequency supported by the JTAG cable by setting the JTAG frequency.

-- Check the Set as default target checkbox to set this target as default.
-The Vitis software platform uses the default target for all the future interactions with the board.
+- Check the Set as default target check-box to set this target as default.
+The Vitis Unified IDE uses the default target for all the future interactions with the board.

-- Click Advanced to view the JTAG device chain details.
+- Click Advanced and select Automatically discover devices ON JATG chain to view the JTAG device chain details.

-- Click OK to save the configuration and close the Set JTAG Frequency page.
+- Click OK to save the configuration and create a new target connection.
 The selected frequency is saved in the workspace and is used to set the frequency before executing a connect command for the selected device.

 Note: If only one client is connected to the server, the frequency of the cable is reset to the default value whenever the connection is closed.
 However, in case of multiple clients connected to the server, it is not recommended to perform simultaneous debug operations from different clients.